 - Cash outs are awarded with the goal of removing motor vehicles from campus.
-To that end, priority will be given to employees who have had a vehicle parking permit for the past fiscal year (July 1 - June 30), but those new to the university will also be given consideration.
+To that end, priority will be given to employees who have had a vehicle parking permit for the past fiscal year (July 1 - June 30), but those new to the university - who started in February 2018 or later - will also be given consideration.

 - Cash out enrollment is not transferable.

 - Only faculty and staff with main campus assignments are eligible to participate.
 Those who work at any of UK’s outlying offices where permits are not required for parking may not apply.

 - Only staff who work weekday, daytime shifts are eligible to participate.

 - Faculty and staff with temporary work assignments must have a work assignment end date of at least two (2) years later than the date of incentive issue to be considered for the program.

 - To be eligible, participants must be employed in a taxable position at the University and receive a regular paycheck.
 Ex. on-call employees, visiting scholars and those with non-taxable fellowships are not eligible.